6 September, 2018

 The results highlight the ineffective nature of designs using simple heat addition and rejection calculations.
 These calculations miss vital details: while at room level the cooling strategy can satisfy thermal limits, without modeling it is impossible to know whether this is reflected at cabinet or IT level.

-The Virtual Facility made it possible to install a 2MW load in a facility with less than 9000sqft of white space.
-While many modeling caveats must be considered when applying this methodology to a real scenario, it is undeniable that the VF gives engineers a scientific foundation to build from without requiring costly testing or inaccurate assumptions.
-Following these compliance-centered simulations, you can use the VF to explore different ways of increasing the facility’s efficiency.
+The digital twin made it possible to install a 2MW load in a facility with less than 9000sqft of white space.
+While many modeling caveats must be considered when applying this methodology to a real scenario, it is undeniable that the digital twin gives engineers a scientific foundation to build from without requiring costly testing or inaccurate assumptions.
+Following these compliance-centered simulations, you can use the digital twin to explore different ways of increasing the facility’s efficiency.
 It should be noted that installing containment, either hot or cold, is a significant investment and should not be considered as a panacea for airflow issues.
-Additionally, the simulations described here do not include redundancy considerations; you can easily investigate these scenarios in the VF by switching off the most highly-loaded CRAH units.
+Additionally, the simulations described here do not include redundancy considerations; you can easily investigate these scenarios in the digital twin by switching off the most highly-loaded CRAH units.

 Blog written by: Mike Eccles, Consultant Engineer